haveno-dex/haveno-docs/docs/the-project/payment_methods/Amazon_eGift_card.md

 After your card is ready go, you just have to pay for it!
 Amazon accepts debit and credit cards, but you cannot pay for an eGift card with another eGift card (or any other Amazon credit balance).

+!!! note
-**Note:** your payment details will NOT be shared with the Seller.
+    Your payment details will NOT be shared with the Seller.
 The only information they will see is the information you entered to customize the gift card in step 2.

 After paying, you'll receive an email receipt from Amazon—make sure you keep this email in case of any issues!